FrancisBanville/ms_interpreting_probabilities/README.md

 typically derived by performing a series of Bernoulli trials on probabilistic interactions, assuming independence, to generate a distribution of networks of binary interactions to calculate their structure [@Poisot2016Structure].
-One could for instance compare the likelihood of an observed network to the one of the most likely network structure (according to the probabilistic network distribution), thereby directly obtaining a measure of discrepancy of the empirical network.
+One could instead compare the likelihood of an observed network to the one of the most likely network structure (according to the probabilistic network distribution), thereby directly obtaining a measure of discrepancy of the empirical network.
 Generating probabilistic ecological networks represents a tangible challenge, one that, in the coming years, promises to unlock doors to